Boldly flavored, sweet-and-spicy, this jerk chicken recipe takes the "boring" out of chicken!

 Serving Suggestions

-This is a truly versatile main dish that pretty much goes with anything.
-I tend to serve it with mashed cauliflower or with cauliflower rice, often with a leafy green vegetable such as steamed spinach or steamed broccoli.
+This is a truly versatile main dish that goes with anything.
+I like to serve it with mashed cauliflower or cauliflower rice, often with a leafy green vegetable such as steamed spinach or steamed broccoli.

-It's also convenient to serve jerk chicken with a side dish that needs a 400-degree oven, such as roasted frozen cauliflower.
+It's also convenient to serve jerk chicken with a side dish that can be cooked in the same 400°F oven, like roasted frozen cauliflower, roasted asparagus, jicama fries, or roasted carrots.

 More Chicken Recipes